IJSComplexMatter/cddm/doc/autoapi/cddm/map/index.rst

    :param shape: Shape of the original video frame.
 If shape is not rectangular, it must
                  be provided.
    :type shape: tuple
+   :param mask: A boolean array indicating which data elements were computed.
+   :type mask: ndarray

    :returns: **out** -- If k s not defined, this is an iterator that yields a tuple of (k_avg, data_avg)
              of actual (mean) k and averaged data.
 If k is a list of indices, it returns